skyzyx/organizing-mp3/README.md

 A few hours worth of work to take MP3 files (which were probably acquired from Napster 20+ years ago), figure out what they actually are, then organize them into folders by artist.

+This is itch-and-scratch-ware.
+I had an itch, then I scratched it.
+Now it doesn't itch anymore. _Issues_ are disabled.
+You can submit a PR if you want to see something added, or you can fork it and do whatever you want with it.

 ## What does this do

 1. Use AcoustID to create an acoustic fingerprint and compare it to the MusicBrainz database.